Mamert Stankiewicz: Family

 He was married to Helena (née Jankowska).
 They had four daughters: Zofia (died in Siberia), Anna (primo voto Tomaszewska, who fought in the Warsaw Uprising in the Polish Home Army, formation "Gustaw"), Irena (primo voto Malecka, who fought and was wounded in the Warsaw Uprising in the Polish Home Army, formation "Tower"), Janina (killed in the Warsaw Uprising).

 His nickname

-Already during his lifetime Stankiewicz became known to his crew as Znaczy Kapitan, which could be roughly translated as 'It means' Captain, a nickname coined after Stankiewicz's habit of starting almost every sentence with the word znaczy (alternatively it may be translated as You mean, but the expression is the third-person neuter singular form of "to mean").
+Already during his lifetime Stankiewicz became known to his crew as Znaczy Kapitan, which could be roughly translated as 'That is' Captain, a nickname coined after Stankiewicz's habit of starting almost every sentence with the word znaczy (literally It means, idiomatically That is / I mean / You mean).
 The nickname also became the title of Karol Olgierd Borchardt's first book on Stankiewicz.